tceron/eval_political_worldviews/README.md

 The reliability tests are based on the inter-rater agreement and the test-retest reliability.
 The code can be found in the `reliability` folder.

+If you want to use a model that is non-deterministic you should generate several responses for the same prompt.
+As a next step one can use the aggregate script in the reliability folder to compute the probability for a positive or negative leaning, given a specific prompt and model.
+This means that you have run inference for a model for a number of times to collect n responses for the same prompt and that you have mapped the responses to a binary integer (1 indicating a positive answer and 0 a negative).

+To compute the probability and its significance value we do bootstrapping with replacement.
-The first step is to compute a probability for the leaning of the model for each prompt.
-To do this you need to have the answers for each prompt mapped to `binary_answer`.
-The file with the binary answers (e.g. you have mapped "yes" to 1 and "no" to 0) also needs to have a unique identifier for the statement variant (`statement_id`), the prompt template (`template_id`), and a column indicating whether the labels in the prompt have been inverted (`inverted`).
+Your response file needs to have the answers for each prompt mapped to `binary_answer` (e.g. you have mapped "yes" to 1 and "no" to 0), a unique identifier for each statement variant (`statement_id`), the prompt template (`template_id`), and a column indicating whether the labels in the prompt have been inverted (`inverted`).
 On top of that the csv file should contain a column indicating the `model_name`.

-For each prompt you are expected to have run inference several times (n = sample_size) and have the answers for each run.
-N should be at least 30 to have a reliable estimate of the leaning.
+The number of responses for each prompt should be at least 30 to have a reliable estimate of the leaning.
 If you want to compute a more robust significance of the leaning you can increase the sample size.

-In order to compute the leaning of the model for each prompt, you need to run the following script:
+In order to compute the probability for a positive and a negative stance of the model for each prompt and its significance value, you can run the following script:

     python -m reliability.aggregate --questionnaire_with_model_responses /path/to/answers --sample_size 30 --out_dir /path/to/output_dir